MohamedMohsen01/SQL-Projects/Tesla Car Sales Analysis SQL/README.md

 ## Exploratory Data Analysis (EDA)

-**Throughout the analysis, I'v eanswered various business questions based on the data, including:**
+**Throughout the analysis, I've answered various business questions based on the data, including:**

 1. How many sales transactions are there in our dataset?
 2. What is the date range covered by the dataset?